MicrochipTech/AzureDemo_AnyCloud/README.md

 ### Step 6 - Run the Main "AzureAnyCloud" Script

-Press the reset button on the development board.
+Press the reset button on the AnyCloud™ development board.
 It is always good practice to press the reset button just before each time a new script operation is invoked.
 To run the main Azure IoT Central script, launch a Command Prompt, PowerShell, or GitBash window and then navigate to the [/examples/PC_Python](./examples/PC_Python/) directory and execute the following command line (if `python3` is not a recognized command, try `python`):

     python3 AzureAnyCloud_<YOURINITIALS>.py